AICARETOC/CTOC-Smart-contract/READ.md

 ### Public View Functions

-- `getTimeLockLength(address account)`: Get the number of time locks for an account.
-- `getTimeLock(address account, uint8 index)`: Get details of a specific time lock.
-- `getTimeLockedAmount(address account)`: Get the total time-locked amount for an account.
 - `getVestingLock(address account)`: Get details of the vesting lock for an account.
 - `getVestingLockedAmount(address account)`: Get the total vesting-locked amount for an account.
 - `getAllLockedAmount(address account)`: Get the total locked amount (time + vesting) for an account.